decarbonization/gfx/Info/Core-Graphics-Stack.md

 Text
 ====

-The text portion of the Gfx graphics stack is currently severely under-developed.
-The following are the functions available:
+The text portion of the graphics stack is currently a bit anemic.
+Only basic text operations are currently available.
+This is mostly a matter of figuring out the best way to expose the complex APIs into the language.

 - `font (str num -- font)`: Looks up a font with name `str` of size `num` and pushes it onto the stack.
 Throws an exception of the font cannot be found.
 The name of the font is the post-script name.
-- `text/make (font color str -- text)`: Creates a new text line with a font, color, and string.
+- `text/make (font color str -- text)`: Creates a new text with a font, color, and string.
-- `text/size (text -- vec)`: Indicates the visual size of a text line.
+- `text/size (text -- vec)`: Indicates the bounding box of a text.
-- `text/draw (text vec -- )`: Renders the text line at point-vector `vec`.
+- `text/draw-at (text vec -- )`: Renders the text at point-vector `vec`.
+The text will be rendered starting from the given point-vector.
+It will wrap if its width exceeds the area between the x-coordinate and the right edge of the containing context. __Note:__ this function may be removed due to its behavior being borderline too magical.

-These functions are subject to change.
+- `text/draw-in (text vec -- )`: Renders the text within a given rect-vector `vec`.

 Layers
 ======